RyanKing77/powerShell-Docs.pl-pl/developer/webservices/deploying-a-management-odata-web-service.md

         if ($WSRegKey -eq $null)
         {
-            Log "ERROR: Cannot retrive W3SVC key.
+            Log "ERROR: Cannot retrieve W3SVC key.
 IIS Web Services may not be installed" exit
         }
         else